The Île-de-France Collection

 Perfect symmetry remained necessary to achieve the divine balance appropriate to the subject matter.
 Despite the urgency imposed by rapidly changing conditions, the photographer found the precise central position where the fountain's bilateral symmetry aligned with the frame's vertical axis.
 Any asymmetry would diminish the image's formal power, would make the storm appear incidental rather than essential, would break the visual argument that sky and sculpture work in concert.
 The centered composition places viewers directly in front of Latona's appeal, making them witnesses to divine judgment rather than casual observers of sculptural decoration.

+Post-production focused extensively on the storm clouds, which contained extraordinary detail that the raw capture only partially revealed.
+Multiple passes of enhancement brought out the three-dimensional structure of the cloud formations—not flat grey masses but voluminous atmospheric architecture with internal shadows and highlights revealing their towering presence.
 Contrast adjustments darkened the storm's core while preserving the lighter edges where sunlight still penetrates, creating the characteristic appearance of gathering tempest—dark heart with illuminated perimeter that suggests the storm is simultaneously advancing and being lit from beyond.
 Clarity work brought out fine detail in cloud edges, the wispy tendrils where vapor dissipates into clear air, the sharp boundaries between cloud layers at different altitudes.
-The accumulated effect transforms generic overcast into dramatic storm specifically, into weather that appears ready to unleash rather than merely threaten.

 The final image captures what rarely aligns: subject matter, atmospheric conditions, and narrative resonance achieving perfect synchronization.
 The storm doesn't merely provide dramatic backdrop—it completes the fountain's meaning, showing that Latona's appeal isn't historical artifact but eternal present, that divine judgment isn't safely contained in mythology but perpetually gathering overhead.
 The technical execution preserved this fleeting alignment, ensuring that the moment when weather became metaphor, when clouds became character, when obstacle became opportunity, could be shared beyond those few minutes when everything converged at Versailles.